EdisonBujupi/network-packet-flow-simulator/README.md

 ## Notes

 - The simulator is intentionally educational and simplified.
-- It prioritizes conceptual clarity and deterministic behavior over protocol-level implementation completeness.
+- It prioritizes conceptual clarity and deterministic behavior over full protocol stack completeness.